loft-sh/kiosk/README.md

 ---

 #### 5.2.
 Helm Chart Templates
-Instead of manifests, a Template can specify a Helm chart that will be installed when the Template is being instantiated.
+Instead of manifests, a Template can specify a Helm chart that will be installed (using `helm template`) when the Template is being instantiated.
 Let's create a Template called `redis` which installs the `stable/redis` Helm chart:
 ```bash
 # Run this as cluster admin:
 kubectl apply -f https://raw.githubusercontent.com/kiosk-sh/kiosk/master/examples/template-helm.yaml